mvied/wordpress-https/readme.txt

  <li>The element is internal (hosted on your server) but does not get changed to HTTPS.
 This is often due to a background image in CSS or an image or file path in JavaScript being hard-coded to HTTP inside of a CSS file.
 The plugin can not fix these.
 The image paths must be changed to relative links.
 For example `http://www.example.com/wp-content/themes/mytheme/images/background.jpg` to simply `/wp-content/themes/mytheme/images/background.jpg`.
 Ensure you copy the entire path, including the prepended slash (very important).</li>
 </ul>

-= I'm receiving a blank page with no error when I activate the plugin.
-What gives? = This is most commonly due to PHP's memory limit being too low.
-Check your Apache error logs just to be sure.
-Talk to your hosting provider about increading PHP's memory limit.

 = I can't get into my admin panel.
 How do I fix it? = Go to /wp-content/plugins/wordpress-https/wordpress-https.php and uncomment (remove the two forward slashes before) the line below, or go to your wp-config.php file and add this line.
 Hit any page on your site, and then remove it or comment it out again.
 `define('WPHTTPS_RESET', true);`